amywangyx/personalfinanceapp/README.md

 3. in the budgeting section, add one section (not n/a) to show you have budgeted couple things\
 4. then congrats, in the run analysis section, you can see how you've done compared with what you should've done!

+work to do in this app:
+where to store the data??? (every account different login? why same network share the data?) loggin issue

 _____________________________________

 Run following code other than anaconda installed: